ycm/poplar.vim/readme.md

 PoplarHelpText
 PoplarHelpKey
 PoplarPinNotFound
+PoplarGitStaged
+PoplarGitModified
+PoplarGitRenamed
+PoplarGitUntracked
+PoplarGitIgnored
+PoplarGitUnknown
+PoplarGitMultiple
 ```

-Note that Poplar will not automatically add these highlight groups - add them to your namespace only if you want to.
+Note that Poplar will not automatically add these highlight groups and prefer fallbacks instead, which helps avoid cluttering the `:highlight` namespace.